Should You Shock Your Pool Before Winter Closing?

 Before adding any shock, test your water chemistry using a reliable test kit like the Taylor K-2006.
 Your pH should be between 7.4-7.6 for optimal shock effectiveness.
 If pH is above 7.8, add muriatic acid to bring it down.
 High pH severely reduces chlorine's sanitizing power, making your shock treatment much less effective.

 Check your cyanuric acid (CYA) levels as well.
 If CYA is above 50 ppm, you'll need higher shock levels according to the FC/CYA relationship.
-For CYA levels of 30-50 ppm, target a shock level of 12-15 ppm free chlorine.
+For CYA levels of 30-50 ppm, target a shock level of 12-20 ppm free chlorine, with higher levels needed for higher CYA.

 Calculating Shock Dosage

-For liquid chlorine (12.5% sodium hypochlorite), use approximately 1 gallon per 10,000 gallons of pool water to achieve shock level.
+For liquid chlorine (typically 10-12.5% sodium hypochlorite), dosage depends on your CYA levels and target shock level - see manufacturer specs or pool calculator for precise amounts as 1 gallon per 10,000 gallons may be insufficient for proper shock levels.
 For calcium hypochlorite granular shock, use 1 pound per 10,000 gallons.
 Always add shock to water, never water to shock, and dissolve granular products in a bucket before adding to prevent bleaching of pool surfaces.

 Application Method